BT-VT/Chalkboard/README.md

 tool is selected AND the shift key is held down.
-If both of these statements are true, then we can switch the client into textEdit mode (via setDrawingTools('textEdit') which sets all tools to false except drawingTools.textEdit) and tell the server to send a message to all clients to begin editing a specific pre-existing text path in their 'paths' array. this is done with socket.emit('requestEditText', pathInd, user), where user helps the server ID the session it needs to forward the message to, and pathInd is a variable within the scope of setPathFunctions() that is set to the index of the path that needs to be edited in the paths array (on both client and server, as they should mirror eachother) in the onMouseDown() function.
-We need to be able to tell every other client what text path they should edit, so we have the server pass pathInd to all clients in a broadcast method.
+If both of these statements are true, then we can switch the client into textEdit mode (via setDrawingTools('textEdit') which sets all tools to false except drawingTools.textEdit) and tell the server to send a message to all clients to begin editing a specific pre-existing text path in their 'paths' array. this is done with socket.emit('requestEditText', pathInd, user), where 'user' helps the server ID the session it needs to forward the message to, and 'pathInd' is a variable within the scope of setPathFunctions() that is set to the index of the path that needs to be edited in the paths array (on both client and server, as they should mirror eachother) in the onMouseDown() function.
+We need to be able to tell every other client what text path they should edit, so we have the server forward pathInd to all clients in a broadcast method.
 This is done by the server around line 310, where it broadcasts the 'editText' message to each client.

 When the client receives the 'editText' message from the server it calls the editText() function (around line 120 on client).
-This function is defined at line ~454, and it used the provided index value from the server to assign the global variable curPath (which points to whatever path is currently being added/edited on the canvas) to the text path that will be edited. the line that says curPath.data.setBounds(curPath) uses a function I wrote and attached to every text path which makes a dashed red rectangle around the textbox when it is being edited, this function is called every time the textbox changes size, so the box around the text will change its size as well. after editText() is called, every client has put the desired text path into 'edit mode'.
+This function is defined at line ~454, and it uses the provided index value from the server to assign the global variable curPath (which points to whatever path is currently being added/edited on the canvas) to the text path that will be edited. the line that says curPath.data.setBounds(curPath) uses a function I wrote and attached to every text path, which makes a dashed red rectangle around the textbox when it is being edited, this function is called every time the textbox changes size, so the box around the text will change its size as well. after editText() is called, every client has put the desired text path into 'edit mode'.

-Once each client is in edit mode, we can start allowing the editor to edit the text path.
+Once each client is in edit mode, we can start allowing the editor (client) to edit the text path.
 This is done by using a keyboard event listener provided by paper.js, tool.onKeyDown() found around line 223. every time a key is pressed, this event listener is fired and it checks the function it points to.
-If a key is pressed and that client also has drawingTools.textEdit set to true (which should only ever be true for one client at a time) then we know this client is trying to edit a text path that has been set to the curPath variable. appending and deleting characters from the text path is the same in edit mode as it is in 'text' mode (drawingTools.text = true) which is used when the text path is first created.
+If a key is pressed and that client also has drawingTools.textEdit set to true (which should only ever be true for one client at a time, the editor) then we know this client is trying to edit a text path that has been set to the curPath variable. appending and deleting characters from the text path is the same in edit mode as it is in 'text' mode (when drawingTools.text = true) which is used when the text path is first created.
 However, the way we need to handle ending an edit is different than the way we handle ending a new text path.
 With a new text path, we need to tell every client to add the text path to the paths array.
 With a text path being edited, we need to tell every client to stop editing, but dont add the path that curPath refers to to the paths array because it's already in the paths array.
 This distinction is made around